Niphy-Anto/raaghu/raaghu-elements/src/rds-address-detail/src/lib/address.md

 ---
-slug: "/checkbox-groups"
+slug: "/Address-detail"
 date: "2019-05-04"
-title: "checkbox-groups"
+title: "Address-detail"
 ---

-### Checkbox-groups
+### Address-Details

 <p class="">A card is a small rectangular module with images and text.
 It is an entry point for users to learn more details</p>

 <section class="py-4">
     <h6>Basic</h6>
     <div class="py-3">